induane/logcolor/docs/source/index.rst

 Welcome to Log Color's documentation!
 =====================================
-Simple formatters with a basic syntax for nicely colored log outputs.
+Simple formatters with a basic markup for nicely colored log outputs.

 Contents: